-"I am a kind of a challenge junkie," says Robbins-Cole.
+"I am a kind of a challenge junkie," Robbins-Cole said.

-The college chaplain at Wesley wears a dress most days but says the tricky part was deciding when to start because, as we all know, New England weather can be fickle.
+The college chaplain at Wesley wears a dress most days but said the tricky part was deciding when to start because, as we all know, New England weather can be fickle.

 The 100 Day Dress Challenge was launched by a dress company that is trying to promote, on top of their dresses, more conscientious fashion.
 For Robbins-Cole it was all about the ripple effect shopping habits have on the environment, other world markets, and ourselves.

-Although her challenge was never intended for a wider audience, she only told a few friends and her family, Robbins-Cole started an Instagram page to document her 100 days.
+Her challenge was never intended for a wider audience, she only told a few friends and her family, but Robbins-Cole started an Instagram page to document her 100 days.